-6. DEGREE.
-On satisfactorily completing this course with a record of not less than 125 honor points received in the required 94 hours, the student is eligible for the degree of bachelor of arts on the combined curriculum plan in letters and law.
-He will receive this degree after one year of successful work in a recognized law school.
+5. DIPLOMA AND DEGREE.
+On satisfactorily completing this course a record of not less than 219 honor points received in the required 94 hours, the student is eligible for a three-year pre-professional diploma.
+He will be eligible for the degree of bachelor of arts on the combined curriculum plan in letters and law after one year of successful work in recognized law school.

-Some law schools require an average grade equivalent to two bonor points per semester hour of credit.
+Some law schools require an average grade equivalent to two honor points per semester hour of credit.